iovation/launchkey-python/examples/flask-webhooks-example/README.rst

 TruValidate Multifactor Authentication Webhooks Example App
 ===========================================================

-Example webapp to demonstrate TruValidate Multifactor Authentication webhooks using the Python Service SDK and Flask.
+Example webapp to demonstrate webhooks using the Python Service SDK and Flask.

-For more information on TruValidate Multifactor Authentication webhooks see:
+For more information on webhooks see:

 https://docs.launchkey.com/api/webhooks/index.html